-Behal Puri is a simple spicy snack with a light crunch!
-This is very popular with street vendors in Mumbai.
-Every vendor has his own twist but it doesn’t matter how you make it, two main ingredients remain the same . . . puffed rice (murmura) and fine sev.
+Bhel Puri is a simple spicy snack with a light crunch!
+This is a popular snack with street vendors in Mumbai.
+Every vendor has his own twist to bhel puri but two main ingredients remain the same . . . puffed rice (murmura) and fine sev.
 Bhel Puri is low-fat, nutritious, delicious snack!

 - 3 cups puffed rice (murmura, kurmura) available in Indian grocery stores.